God In Our City 5-13-26 - Essentials for Kingdom Living - Matthew 5:11-16, Part 3

 See omnystudio.com/listener for privacy information.

-Guest (Male): Andy Chrisman of 4Him has spent 40 plus years in Christian music and chances are he knows your favorite artist personally.
+Narrator (Male): Andy Chrisman of 4HIM has spent 40-plus years in Christian music and chances are he knows your favorite artist personally.
 Now he's bringing you their stories.
 Andy Chrisman in his new podcast, One Degree of Andy.
 He sits down with the voices behind the song for real, honest, and faith-filled conversations you won't hear anywhere else.

-Guest (Female): Hello and welcome to God In Our City, the daily edition.
+Intro Announcer (Female): Hello and welcome to God in Our City: The Daily Edition.
 Your host and Bible teacher is Pastor Dave Watson.
 Pastor Dave has been the pastor of Calvary Chapel on Staten Island for 35 years.
-In addition, he is the co-founder and president of the New York Institute for Biblical Studies, nyibs.net.
+In addition, he is the co-founder and president of the New York Institute for Biblical Studies.

 To receive a special downloadable gift from Pastor Dave, please go to calvarychapelsi.org/gioc.
 That's calvarychapelsi.org/gioc.
 Now here's Pastor Dave and our show.